-(See a more comprehensive list of drug classes and drugs of abuse.)
+See a more comprehensive listing of drug classes and drugs of abuse in the table below.

 Substances that are not similar to the defined classes can produce negative results even though they are present.
 Some drugs may be difficult to detect with the standardized assays, either because the test is not set up to detect the drug, such as methylenedioxy-methamphetamine (MDMA, also known as Ecstasy or Molly), fentanyl, methadone, oxycodone (Oxycontin), meperedine, or buprenorphine, or because the drug does not remain in the body long enough to be detected, such as gamma-hydroxybutyrate (GHB).

 For sports testing of hormones and steroids, each test performed is usually specific for a single substance and may be quantitative.
 Athletes, especially those at the national and international levels, are tested for illegal drugs and are additionally prohibited from using a long list of substances called "performance enhancers."

 Groups of drug tests are typically ordered for medical or legal reasons, as part of a "drug-free workplace," as part of a sports testing program, or to determine compliance with prescribed (pain) medications.
 People who use these substances ingest, inhale, smoke, or inject them into their bodies.
 How much of these drugs the body absorbs and their effects depend on the substances, how they interact, their purity and strength, their quantity, timing and method of intake, and an individual's ability to metabolize and eliminate them from the body.